 Rethink.
 Redesign.
 Transform.
 These are just a few key words that have emerged from companies when describing the post-pandemic new normal.
-In this scenario, the most in-demand skills at work are constantly evolving, and HR Directors play an important role in valuing their people’s true potential.
+In this scenario, future skills at work are constantly evolving.
+HR Directors play an important role in valuing their people’s true potential.

 Any form of forward-planning risks becoming obsolete very quickly.
-Transferable skills, linked to the ability to learn and think, are the only ones that we can plan for and that are truly needed across all sectors, even the most technical ones.
+Transferable skills, linked to the ability to learn and think, are the only ones that we can plan for.
+They are truly needed across all sectors, even the most technical ones.
 But the ability to know which skills will be useful in future can’t solely be a top-down exercise.
 It’s much more effective to engage collective intelligence, so that people can discover their own attitudes.

 To do so, we need to “widen the map”.
 It’s precisely what Riccarda Zezza, Lifeed CEO, spoke about at the Strategic workforce planning event, organized by HRC.
 It means understanding that a company’s ‘what’ and ‘how’ may change, making it ever more important to focus on ‘why’ they do what they do.
 This is where data comes into play.
 Aside from behaviors, People Analytics allows us to value our talents’ identity dimensions and characteristics.
-By adjusting our line of vision to include these dimensions in relation to life experiences (working on both Big and Small data), HR can become “map experts”, valuing the true potential of their employees.
+We need to adjust our line of vision to include these dimensions in relation to life experiences (working on both Big and Small data).
+In this way, HR can become “map experts”, valuing the true potential of their employees.

 HR at the centre of business